mhartzel/freelcs/Backup_FreeLCS_configuration/Readme.txt

 Result: The FreeLCS installation has been cloned to several machines.

-Note: Internet connection is required during restoration, since all needed programs are downloaded and installed from the net
+Note: FreeLCS restoration requires either a connection to the internet or access to a local Debian / Ubuntu package repository.